OctopusDeploy/TentaclePing/README.md

     TentaclePing.exe MyServer 10933 > Output.txt

 This file can then easily be sent to the Octopus support team (support@octopusdeploy.com) for analysis.

+## Contributing

+This project is managed by Github Actions.

+Create a new branch for your changes and open a PR to build assests

+Pushing a tag with the format v1.2.3 will trigger a new Release to be created